Forastero: Consejo Mundial de Lucha Libre (2015–2021)

 Twelve days later Forastero made his debut for Consejo Mundial de Lucha Libre (CMLL) as he teamed up with Flash I and Flash II to defeat his cousins Cuatrero, Sansón, and Rafaga.
 Initially, Forastero would often face off against his cousins.
 Forastero was teamed up with El Hijo del Calavera and Magnum for a tournament to determine the next Occidente Trios Champions.
 In the first round, they defeated Dragol, Ebola, and Exterminador, but lost to El Cuatrero, Sansón and Jocker.
-During the summer of 2015 Forastero competed in his first-ever Lucha de Apuestas, or "bet match", the most prestigious match type in lucha libre.
+During the summer of 2015 Forastero competed in his first-ever Lucha de Apuestas (or "bet match"), the most prestigious match type in lucha libre.
 Forastero put his mask on the line in a 12-man steel cage match where the last person in the cage would be forced to unmask.
 Forastero escaped the cage midway through the match, a match that was eventually lost by Espectrum who had to unmask afterward.
-In the fall of 2015 Forastero began teaming with his cousins on a regular basis, with the trio adopting the name La Sangre Dinamita ("Dynamite Blood") and later Nueva Generación Dinamita (NGD; "New Generation Dynamites"), both homages to the Reyes' brothers team known as Los Hermanos Dinamita.
+In the fall of 2015, Forastero began teaming with his cousins on a regular basis, with the trio adopting the name La Sangre Dinamita ("Dynamite Blood") and later Nueva Generación Dinamita (NGD; "New Generation Dynamites"), both homages to the Reyes' brothers team known as Los Hermanos Dinamita.
 On November 1, 2015, NGD defeated Furia Roja, Mr. Trueno and Rey Trueno to win the Occidente Trios Championship.

 Forastero made his Mexico City debut in October 2016, making his main venue debut teaming with his cousins as they defeated Blue Panther Jr., Esfinge and The Panther.
 In early 2017 Forastero participated in his first major tournament as he was one of 16 second-generation wrestlers in that year's La Copa Junior ("The Junior Cup").
 During the tournament, he eliminated Stigma but was eliminated by Blue Panther Jr. near the end of the match.
 Two months later Forastero was teamed up with Shocker for the 2017 version of the Gran Alternativa tournament.
 For the Gran Alternativa CMLL pairs up a rookie with a veteran wrestler for a tag team tournament.
 The two defeated Stigma and Titán in the first round of the tournament, but lost to Esfinge and Atlantis in the second round.

-On July 25, 2017 Nueva Generación Dinamita added the Mexican National Trios Championship to their collections as CMLL decided to have them win the belts from Los Hijos del Infierno ("The Sons of the Inferno"; Ephesto, Luciferno and Mephisto).
-The trio would go on to win CMLL's La Copa dinastía, defeating the trios of Blue Panther, Blue Panther Jr., The Panter and then Dragon Lee, Místico and Pierroth.
+On July 25, 2017, Nueva Generación Dinamita added the Mexican National Trios Championship to their collections as CMLL decided to have them win the belts from Los Hijos del Infierno ("The Sons of the Inferno"; Ephesto, Luciferno and Mephisto).
+The trio would go on to win CMLL's La Copa dinastía, defeating the trios of Blue Panther, Blue Panther Jr., The Panther and then Dragon Lee, Místico and Pierroth.
 In March 2018 Forastero and Sansón entered a tournament for the vacant CMLL World Tag Team Championship, but were eliminated in the first round by Dragon Lee and Místico.
 At the CMLL 85th Anniversary Show, the Dinamitas defeated Atlantis, Soberano Jr., and Místico as part of CMLL's most important show of the year.